maticnetwork/matic-cli/README.md

     specified when restarting the (shadow) node.
 Currently only works with remote setup (no docker support).

 - `../../bin/express-cli --rpc-test`

   - Executes RPC methods against the provided test data and verifies the response data's compatibility and correctness.
+    Since the `tests/rpc-tests/RPC-testdata` is a [submodule](https://github.com/maticnetwork/RPC-testdata) , do the following to initialize and fetch the testdata:

+    ```bash
+    git submodule init
+    git submodule update
+    ```

 ## `matic-cli`